-“My husband feels that his caregivers are trying to “take over”.
+“My husband feels that his caregiver are trying to “take over”.
 He wants them to stop coming.
 How do I, his wife, deal with this – what do I say to him?”

 Even without other factors being present, however, it is important for us to remember that home care is intrusive.
 Your husband has been an independent adult for a long time, I assume.
 Having to give up some of that independence is a real challenge for any of us.